 Designed to accommodate newborns through kids up to 50 pounds, this well-priced double umbrella stroller from Joovy is a traveling family’s favorite, thanks to its overall push-ability and lightweight frame that tips the scales at just 26 pounds.
 The shoulder-carry strap makes it easy to tote along when you have to, say, save space in the Paris metro.
 And with a near-flat, independent recline to both seats, kids can be more easily cajoled into napping when you’re ready to tip back a vino with your travel partner in Rome.
 There’s a built-in foot enclosure for keeping infants contained, and adjustable foot rests help the stroller grow with your growing kids, too.

 With its compact, stadium-seating design, this double stroller will make you do a double-take to ensure it really has room for two.
-Able to accommodate the weight of up to 75 pounds between your two kids, the design has both of them sitting forward-facing, which is all the better if your kids are prone to harass each other in a side-by-side double or a configuration that has them riding face-to-face.
+Able to accommodate the weight of up to 90 pounds between your two kids, the versatile design features multi-positioning and a standing platform for older children.
 The two large sun canopies can be independently adjusted and there’s a large rear storage pocket in addition to the ample under-seat basket for toting along all those baby essentials.

 With a front-facing seat and room on the back to either sit or stand atop the ride-on platform for toddler or kid number two, this JOOVY ultralight gem gets bonus points for being extra light (just 22 pounds) and super portable.
 A total kid weight of up to 90 pounds can be accommodated onboard the stroller, but do note that the rear seat is more bench-style, and far more suited for toddlers and older kids than those under age 1.
 Considered the lightest sit-and-stand stroller on the market, this one’s a favorite when saving space and weight is your prime concern on the road.